DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Verdict: SiteGround win here as they make more technology available to their shared hosting customers and have a useful plugin for optimizing WordPress websites.

-While both DreamHost and SiteGround have specific hosting plans for WordPress websites, their shared plans fully support WordPress and have some useful extra features for this type of site that we’ll explore now.
+While both DreamHost and SiteGround have specific hosting plans for WordPress websites, their shared plans fully support WordPress and have some useful extra features for this type of site, which we’ll explore now.

 Automatic WordPress Installation